 The St. Louis region boasted the 2nd highest concentration of financial securities brokers in the nation’s 20 largest metros, surpassed only by New York, in 2015, and is home to major financial services firms such as Edward Jones, MasterCard, RGA, Scottrade and Wells Fargo Advisors.

-The region is also a major force in advanced manufacturing, being the home of Boeing Defense, Space and Security, and also the birthplace of every GMC Canyon, Chevrolet Colorado, GMC Savana and Chevrolet Express made in the US in recent years.
+The region is also a major force in advanced manufacturing, being the home of Boeing Defense, Space and Security.

 With Missouri’s status as the global agtech leader, the St. Louis region is home to Bayer CropScience, the Missouri Botanical Gardens, Danforth Plant Science Center, Bunge and many more innovative companies.